evilayet/evilayet/README.md

 }
 ```

-List of libraries used in tzone and written by me personally.
+List of libraries used in tzone which written by me personally.